What are Diabetic Socks?

 Common Types of Hydrophobic Fibers

-- Nylon weighs less, yet is stronger than most fibers while being resilient, versatile, and elastic.
+- Nylon weighs less, yet is stronger than most fibers while still resilient, versatile, and elastic.
 It stands up well to washing and dries fast and resists wrinkles and shrinkage.
 Perspiration and chemicals do not weaken the fiber.
 Nylon is smooth while not allowing dirt to cling.

 - Polyester is quick drying, washable, mildew and wrinkle resistant, and more resistant to chemicals and shrinkage than other synthetic fiber.
 However, its low absorbency makes stain removal more problematic and it is less breathable.
 It is also prone to pilling and static cling.